shidel/FDI/README.md

 Create a FreeDOS package repository disc.
 One can be downloaded from [Mateusz's Reopsitory](http://www.ibiblio.org/pub/micro/pc-stuff/freedos/files/distributions/1.1/repos/).

-FDINST from the FDNPKG package must be installed.
+FDINST from the FDNPKG package must be installed.<br>
-SHSUFDRV package must also be installed.
+SHSUFDRV package must also be installed.<br>
-A memory manager the can be used to allocate a 32Mb ram-disk. (like JEMM)
+A memory manager the can be used to allocate a 32Mb ram-disk. (like JEMM)<br>

     Stick the CD in your CD drive.
     Stick a floppy to destroy in drive A: